sdushantha/qr-filetransfer/README.md

 ## Usage
 ```
-usage: qr-filetransfer [-h] [-debug] file
+usage: qr-filetransfer [-h] [-debug] [-receive] file_path

-Transfer files over WiFi from your computer to your smartphone from the
+Transfer files over WiFi between your computer and your smartphone from the
 terminal

 positional arguments:
-  file             file the you want to transfer
+  file_path        path that you want to transfer or store the received file.

 optional arguments:
   -h, --help       show this help message and exit
-  -debug, --debug  show the encoded url
+  -debug, --debug  ehow the encoded url
+  -receive, -r     enable upload mode, received file will be stored at given
+                   path
 ```

 **Note:** Both devices needs to be connected to the same network